Feedback Insertion-Deletion Codes

 \section{Upper bound on $R_{id}(\tau)$}

-In this section we introduce the concept of the adversarial substitution channel and prove that a feedback insertion-deletion code correcting a fraction $\tau$ of errors can serve as a feedback substitution code capable of correcting a fraction $\tau/(1+\tau)$ of errors.
-This enables us to prove an upper bound on maximal achievable rate for the insertion-deletion channel which is equal to $R_{id}(\tau)$ specified in~\eqref{eq::main result}.
-However, it is unclear whether every substitution code can be used to construct an encoding scheme suitable for correcting insertion-deletion errors.
-Nevertheless, in Section~\ref{sec::lower bounds on the rate} we show how to correct insertion-deletion errors with a substitution code having an additional property.
+In this section we introduce the concept of the adversarial substitution channel and prove that a feedback insertion-deletion code correcting a fraction of $\tau$ errors can serve as a feedback substitution code capable of correcting a fraction of $\tau/(1+\tau)$ errors.
+This enables us to prove an upper bound on the maximal achievable rate for the insertion-deletion channel which is equal to $R_{id}(\tau)$ specified in~\eqref{eq::main result}.